2008 Canadian listeriosis outbreak: Political responses

 On the federal political level, there was a debate on the privatization of food inspection.
 A cabinet document leaked earlier in the year outlined a plan to save money at the Canadian Food Inspection Agency (CFIA) by shifting federal meat inspectors into an oversight role and leaving companies to implement their own methods.
 Liberal leader Stéphane Dion was harshly critical and drew comparisons to the 2000 Walkerton tainted water tragedy and the privatization of propane inspection, which he blamed for the 2008 Toronto explosions.
 Gerry Ritz responded that the CFIA had added 200 inspectors since the Conservatives came to power, adding, "As opposed to having our inspectors standing line by line, they'll have a more oversight role within the plant itself [...]
 We're trying to build a better mousetrap here."
 New Democratic Party agriculture critic Alex Atamanenko said he strongly opposed the apparent privatization plans.
-The NDP claimed that policy changes first put in place by the Liberals and then continued under the Conservative government were to blame for the outbreak.

 Gerry Ritz comments

 On September 17, 2008, Agricultural Minister Gerry Ritz made national news when comments he made on an August 30, 2008 conference call with government officials were made public.
 Ritz was quoted as saying, "This is like a death by a thousand cuts.
 Or should I say cold cuts."
 Then, when told of a death in Prince Edward Island, Ritz said, "Please tell me it's (Liberal MP) Wayne Easter."
 Ritz apologized for his remarks, but various groups called for his resignation.
 New Democratic Party Leader Jack Layton responded by saying, "Canadians are dying because of the mismanagement of our government... there should absolutely never be that kind of humour....
 It illustrates the government is not taking this matter as seriously as they should."
 A spokesman for Prime Minister Harper released a statement saying Ritz's comments were tasteless and completely inappropriate.
 Stephen Harper refused to seek Ritz's resignation.